 Two of New Zealand's best-known transgender women, Carmen Rupe (left) and Georgina Beyer, pose at Parliament in 2006.
 In Sydney's Kings Cross In the 1950s Carmen became the first Māori drag-queen performer in Australia.
-In 1968 Carmen opened her own coffee bar in Wellington.
+In 1968 Carmen opened a coffee bar in Wellington.
 She ran for mayor there in 1977, and later returned to Sydney.

 Using this item